 These questions require a great deal of honesty from you and do not have to be answered immediately.
-I recommend that you take some time to observe yourself on the topics raised (e.g. do you take time getting back to people?), before you pen down your answers.
+I recommend that you take some time to observe yourself on the topics raised (e.g., do you take time getting back to people?), before you pen down your answers.
 When you finally have your answers, compare them to the soft skills above, then identify your strengths and areas which need work.

-Thus, these findings indicate that for optimum productivity, we should all recognize the people we work with and give everyone an equal platform to contribute.
-Social sensitivity will also help us to recognize when someone is feeling upset or left out, and in such cases, make more effort to help them reach others.
+Thus, these findings indicate that we should all recognize the people we work with for optimum productivity and give everyone an equal platform to contribute.
+Social sensitivity will also help us recognize when someone is feeling upset or left out and, in such cases, make more effort to help them reach others.

-After identifying the soft skills which you lack, you may have to commit some time and effort to gain and practice them daily.
-For example, you can improve your soft skills using online courses, participating in organizational culture programs, and through other accessible programs.
+After identifying the soft skills you lack, you may have to commit some time and effort to gain and practice them daily.
+For example, you can improve and develop soft skills using online learning courses, participating in organizational culture programs, and through other accessible programs.
 However, remember to test your skills as you progress.

 Soft skills don't have to be technical; they don't require that you're always conscious of your every word and action.
-However, they require effort to maintain and develop.
-Try to exercise at least one of soft skills you're mastering every day.
+However, good soft skills require effort to maintain and develop.
+Try to exercise at least one of the soft skills you're mastering every day.